sinaschack/Student-Retention-Prediction-Using-XGBoost-and-Neural-Networks/README.md

 The dataset includes student demographics, engagement, and academic performance across three stages of the study journey.
 Key features include age, gender, nationality, course information, attendance, and assessment results.

+This dataset is 100% synthetic and was generated solely for demonstration purposes.

+It does NOT contain any real data and has absolutely no resemblance to the original dataset, which is protected under a Non-Disclosure Agreement (NDA).
+All values, names, and attributes in this dataset are fictitious and do not represent any real individuals, organizations, or proprietary information.

 ## Approach

 The analysis follows these steps: